rbarbantan/CarND-LaneLines-P1/P4-Behavioral-Cloning/README.md

 I used the [provided simulator](https://github.com/udacity/self-driving-car-sim) which is a standalone application based on Unity, created specifically for this project.

-For data collection I used initially intended to use a PS4 controller instead of keyboard or mouse, as it is easier to drive the car around, and it should provide more accurate (smoother changes in) values for the steering command used further in the project.
+For data collection I initially intended to use a PS4 controller instead of keyboard or mouse, as it is easier to drive the car around, and it should provide more accurate (smoother changes in) values for the steering command used further in the project.
 As a result, I used ( `Term 1 - Version 1, 12/09/16` ) as the latest one does not support the PS4 controller.